iamnoufal/invictus/README.md

-# invictus
+# Invictus 2021
-Invictus fest for IITM BSc
+Invictus Fest was conducted for the students of IITM BSc by Kaziranga, Namdapha and Wayanad houses from 28 August, 2021 to September 05, 2021

 ## Steps to run the project on local system